Hi, hi, hi! HAPPY FRIDAY!

 - 3/4 cup brown sugar

-- Pre-heat oven to 350°F. Mix together flour, salt, and baking soda.
+- Pre-heat oven to 350°F and line a large baking sheet with parchment paper.
+In a medium mixing bowl, stir together the together flour, salt, and baking soda.

-- In another bowl, use a hand-mixer to cream together shortening, white sugar, and brown sugar.
-Add eggs one at a time, mixing between each addition.
+- In another large mixing bowl, use a hand-mixer to cream together shortening, granulated sugar, and brown sugar.
+Add the eggs one at a time, mixing between each addition.
 Mix in the extracts.
-Add dry ingredients and mix thoroughly.
-Stir in chocolate chips.
+Then, add the dry ingredients and stir to combine; when only a little amount of flour remains, add and stir in the chococolate chips.

-- Place approximately 1 – 1 1/2 Tablespoons of cookie dough on a baking sheet, with approximately 2 inches between each cookie.
-Bake for 9-11 minutes, until edges are beginning to turn golden brown.
-Let rest on baking sheet for 2-3 minutes before transferring to a cooling rack.
+- Place about 1 1/2 Tablespoons of cookie dough on a baking sheet, with approximately 2 inches between each dollop of cookie dough.
+Bake for 9-11 minutes, until the edges are beginning to turn golden brown.
+Remove from the oven and let the cookies rest on baking sheet for 2-3 minutes before transferring to a cooling rack to cool.